 We considered the nature of the syndicate and its control environment, and reviewed the syndicate's documentation of their policies and procedures relating to fraud and compliance with laws and regulations.
-We also enquired of management about their own identification and assessment of the risks of irregularities.
+We also enquired of management, internal audit, finance, and actuarial about their own identification and assessment of the risks of irregularities.

-We obtained an understanding of the legal and regulatory framework that the syndicate operates in, and identified the key laws and regulations that:
+We obtained an understanding of the legal and regulatory frameworks that the syndicate operates in, and identified the key laws and regulations that:

 - had a direct effect on the determination of material amounts and disclosures in the financial statements.
-These included the Insurance Accounts Directive (Lloyd's Syndicate and Aggregate Accounts) Regulations 2008 and the Lloyd's Syndicate Accounting Byelaw (no. 8 of 2005); and - do not have a direct effect on the financial statements but compliance with which may be fundamental to the syndicate's ability to operate or to avoid a material penalty.
+These included Statutory Instrument No 1950 of 2008, The Insurance Accounts Directive (Lloyd's Syndicate and Aggregate Accounts) Regulations 2008 ("Lloyd's Regulations 2008"); and - do not have a direct effect on the financial statements but compliance with which may be fundamental to the Syndicate's ability to operate or to avoid a material penalty.
 These included the requirements of Solvency II.

-We discussed among the audit engagement team including relevant internal specialists such as actuarial and IT regarding the opportunities and incentives that may exist within the organisation for fraud and how and where fraud might occur in the financial statements.
+We discussed among the audit engagement team including relevant internal specialists such as actuarial, and IT regarding the opportunities and incentives that may exist within the organisation for fraud and how and where fraud might occur in the financial statements.

-As a result of performing the above, we identified the greatest potential for fraud or noncompliance with laws and regulations in the following areas, and our specific procedures performed to address them are described below:
+As a result of performing the above, we identified the greatest potential for in the following areas, and our specific procedures performed to address them are described below: